infobloxopen/docker-infoblox/README.md

        valid_lft forever preferred_lft forever
 / #
 ```
-### Using Plugin in Swarm mode
+### Using plugin in swarm mode with swarm scope networks

-Currently the plugin supports the MACVLAN network driver in the swarm mode.
+Currently the plugin supports only the MACVLAN network driver with swarm scope.
-The plugin needs to be installed in all the swarm nodes.
+Before performing the following steps, the plugin needs to be installed on all the swarm nodes.

 1) Create a config only network on all the nodes
 ```